PostHog/posthog.com/contents/blog/is-google-analytics-illegal-microsite.md

 ---
 date: 2022-05-09
-title: "Use of Google Analytics was deemed illegal in some EU countries.
+title: "Using Google Analytics was deemed 'illegal' in some EU countries.
 We built a microsite in 48 hours to capitalize on the news."
 rootPage: /blog
 sidebar: Blog
 showTitle: true